uos/minot/docs/docs/installation.md

   --locked
 ~~~

 Or maybe you want to publish to ROS1 and ROS2 at the same time without needing a ROS installation.
-Since the bagfile is ROS2, only mapped types are supported (no any-type).
+Since the input is always a ROS2 Bagfile, only mapped types can be published (no any-type).

 ~~~bash title="With ROS1 and ROS2 publishers"
 cargo install \